2.1. Introduction

 When you import a class, you have to use its FQN, but once the class is imported, you can use its simple class name.

-The two primary benefits of packages are:
+The two primary benefits of packages that we will see in this course are:

 1. Name Space Management: